Vanessa is an Associate in the Clinical Negligence team undertaking a broad range of complex clinical negligence claims.

-Gynaecology: B suffered a fourth degree tear which was inadequately repaired at the time of the delivery of her first child.
-B suffered from faecal incontinence.
-Liability was denied throughout.
-The matter settled on a compromised basis for £25,000 with no admissions in relation to liability or causation.
+Gynaecology: O suffered a third degree tear which was not recognised at the time of the delivery of her first child and was repaired as though it were a second degree tear.
+O suffered from faecal urgency and occasional faecal incontinence.
+Liability was admitted.
+The matter settled for £62,500.

 Surgical Negligence: G was admitted to hospital for hernia repair.
 There was a failure to identify the extent of the hernia and therefore extent of repair required.
 As a result G was admitted as a day case.
 Unfortunately, rather than delaying the surgery, the surgeon proceeded with an attempted repair that was inadequate for the extent of the hernia.
 As a result G went through many months of pain and suffering and had to undergo extensive abdominal reconstruction surgery.
 The claim settled for £75,000 without admission of liability by the defendant.